boraoden/boraoden.github.io/_posts/2023-07-18-i-know-ii-en.md

 don't know you how bad is feeling like "got no friends and got no lover" from _for what's it worth_?

-don't do this, bora, just let it go my buddy, let it go and pass...
+you know that you should not do this, bora, you should just let it go my buddy, let it go and pass...

+but you are fearful that you can't do it and even though you somehow hide it, you are afraid that you can't eliminate that feeling never.

+but it's worth trying bora, worth trying.

+do you want your soulmate to see at [the bitter end](https://open.spotify.com/track/3WBPiogtVDBSXK7uOpxJ6m?si=8efc9b6054394348) you dumbfuck?

+oh bora, you're so coward, so frantic dude.

+you said her that i am ready to everything [because i want you](https://open.spotify.com/track/3BCwHknc8WQtp1iN2BSECe?si=271759c0735149f8). why don't you act like that then boy?

 ![]({{site.baseurl}}/images/iknow2a.jpg)